seanbuscay/rush/README.md

 You should see the message `Hello World` in your terminal.

-See the [Install Guide](http://palantirnet.github.io/rush/html/doc-install-guide.html) for further detail, dependencies, and requirements.
+*Important:* See the [Install Guide](http://palantirnet.github.io/rush/html/doc-install-guide.html) for further detail, dependencies, and requirements.

 ### A Few Points about Drush Rush Jobs